sigasi/sigasi_insights/tech/vhdl-assert-and-report.md

 report <message_string> [severity <severity_level>];
 ```

 The message string obviously has to be a string.
 The severity level has the datatype `std.standard.severity_level`.
-Possible values are: `NOTE, WARNING, ERROR, FAILURE`
+Possible values are: `note, warning, error, failure`

 For example:
 ```vhdl